zeeshanjunaid/ledgy.com/src/markdown/help/faq.md

 ##### Do I really need share numbers?

 That’s a tricky legal question.
-Some lawyers say yes, some no. In any case they are cumbersome to manage, but Ledgy helps you as much as possible with that.
+Some lawyers say yes, some no. In any case, they are cumbersome to manage, but Ledgy helps you as much as possible with that.
 Our opinionated answer [here](https://blog.ledgy.com/are-numbered-shares-necessary-15c27f3457a8).

 ##### Why do I need to specify a beneficiary for institutional investors who hold more than 25% of the company in Switzerland (Meldepflicht)?

-In 2015, a law to avoid money laundering has been created.
+In 2015, a law to avoid money laundering had been created.
 It states that if a shareholder (person or institution) holds 25% or more of the company, he must disclose his name and address to the company.

 Source: [WalderWyss](https://www.walderwyss.com/publications/2065.pdf)